Social media resources

 Baggage screening

 If dangerous goods are detected in your checked baggage, your bag may be removed and you may miss your flight.
 You could also face penalties.
-Only pack spare lithium batteries, like power banks, in your carry-on, never in your checked baggage.
+Always keep spare lithium batteries, like power banks, with you in the cabin, never in your checked baggage.

 Learn how to pack right for a safe flight and avoid delays.
 Check online or with your airline.